 The University of Exeter is a popular UK institution among international students.
-It currently has over 29,000 students.
-Aside from a first-rate environment, the university also provides superior education to its students.
+It currently has around 29,777 full-time equivalent students, based on the university’s 2025/26 student census.
+Aside from its supportive environment, the university also provides a strong education to its students.

-For aspiring students who want to enroll at the University of Exeter, it is crucial to know the acceptance rate before filling out the paperwork.
-For guidance, let’s take a look at the University of Exeter – its acceptance rate and other essential factors you need to be aware of.
+For aspiring students who want to enroll at the University of Exeter, it is crucial to understand the acceptance rate before filling out the paperwork.
+For guidance, let’s take a look at the University of Exeter, its acceptance rate, and other essential factors you need to be aware of.

 University of Exeter Acceptance Rate